 Page Contents

-Opening an RDP connection from Command Prompt
+How to start an RDP connection with Command Prompt

 mstsc /v:yourRemoteComputer